 - Make timely payments.
 Pay your statement through your online account, where you can enroll in autopay.

 - Avoid interest.
-After the close of each billing cycle, you have a grace period of at least cc_product_days_interest_free days to pay your balance.
+After the close of each billing cycle, you have a grace period to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Contact customer service.
 If you have questions, contact customer service at 1-800-432-1000.